rushyn/gator/README.md

 **Download and install both for your Operating System**

+*During the install of PostgreSQL make sure to record the default password you will need it latter.*

 **Clone this repository to your machine you can find inactions on how to do this here.**

 [https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)